MELDProject/meld_graph/docs/code_structure.md

 In `data_parameters`, set `lobe = True`, to train on this task.

 ### Evaluation
 Evaluation functions are found in `meld_graph/evaluation.py`.
-We have different scripts for saving predictions, running and ensamble of different fold and for plotting results.
-These are described in the [README](README.md#usage).
+We have different scripts for saving predictions, running and ensemble of different fold and for plotting results.